The Love Witch

-The Love Witch is a 2016 American comedy horror film written, edited, directed, produced, and scored by Anna Biller.
+The Love Witch is a 2016 American comedy horror art film written, edited, directed, produced, and scored by Anna Biller.
 The film stars Samantha Robinson as Elaine Parks, a modern-day witch who uses spells and magic to get men to fall in love with her with disastrous results.
 Shot in Los Angeles and Arcata, California, it premiered at the International Film Festival Rotterdam.
 In May 2016, it was acquired for distribution at the Cannes Marché du Film by Oscilloscope Laboratories.

 The film received a limited theatrical release in the United States on November 11, 2016.
 The Love Witch was shot on 35 mm film, and printed from an original cut negative.
 The film was acclaimed by critics for its playful tribute to 1960s horror and Technicolor films, combined with its serious inquiry into contemporary gender roles.
 In 2021, Robinson's portrayal of Elaine in the film was included on The New Yorkers list of the best film performances of the 21st century.

 Plot

-Young, recently widowed witch Elaine Parks relocates to Arcata, California, a town that tolerates witchcraft, to start a new life following the death of her husband Jerry.
+Young witch Elaine Parks relocates to Arcata, California, a town that tolerates witchcraft, to start a new life following the recent death of her husband Jerry.
 She rents an apartment in a Victorian building owned by her mentor Barbara and maintained by interior decorator Trish Manning.
 Trish invites her to a tea room, where they are surprised by a visit from Trish's husband Richard, who becomes besotted with Elaine.

 After Elaine performs a ritual to attract a new lover, local professor Wayne accepts her offer to cook him dinner at his cabin in the woods.
 She has him drink a concoction of hallucinogens and they have sex.
 He becomes emotional and delirious, which repulses Elaine.
 The next morning, Wayne has died.
 She buries him along with a witch bottle containing her urine and a used tampon.

 When Trish leaves town for a few days, Elaine seduces Richard.
 They have sex, but Elaine demands they stop seeing each other when Richard becomes clingy and overly emotional.

 When Wayne is reported missing, Officer Griff Meadows and his partner Steve discover Wayne's body at his cabin, along with the witch bottle, which leads them to Elaine.
 Griff invites Elaine to join him horseback riding.
 They come across a midsummer solstice festival held by the leaders of Elaine's coven.
 They propose a mock wedding.
 A handfasting ceremony is performed, where Elaine and Griff are gifted matching rings.
 Elaine realizes she is in love with Griff, though he does not reciprocate her feelings.